 Make the most of your time by choosing early arrival and late departure flights or ferries.

-This is what you could do in 3 days in Santorini:
+Here is what you could do in 3 days in Santorini:

 2 days in Santorini – Highlights of Santorini

-If you only have a couple of days in Santorini, you can still see some of the highlights, but you will probably find that it’s not enough time to appreciate the island.
+If you only have a two days in Santorini, you can still see some of the highlights.
+However, you will probably find that it’s not enough time to appreciate the island.